The Bankrate promise

-How much do foreign transaction fees cost?
+How much are foreign transaction fees?

 Credit card foreign transaction fee chart

 |Bank of America

-While it’s important to keep foreign transaction fees in mind, don’t be scared off from using a credit card while traveling internationally, as there are a lot of benefits you can gain from using one.
+While it’s important to keep foreign transaction fees in mind, don’t be scared off from using a credit card while traveling internationally.
+There are a lot of benefits to using travel credit cards.
+Plus, you can avoid paying foreign fees if you pick up the right credit card ahead of your trip.

-You can avoid paying foreign fees if you pick up the right credit card before you travel.
-Make sure to compare the best travel credit cards to see which option might offer the most perks for your needs, including no foreign transaction fees.
-The best travel cards and rewards cards let you earn cash-back, airline miles, hotel points or flexible rewards for each dollar you spend.
+Before you go, make sure to compare credit cards to see which option might offer the most perks for your needs — including no foreign transaction fees.
+The best travel credit cards and rewards cards let you earn cash back, airline miles, hotel points or flexible rewards for each dollar you spend.